Associates and Contributors

 “Wait, we can not break bread with you.
 You have taken the land which is rightfully ours.
 Years from now my people will be forced to live in mobile homes on reservations.
 Your people will wear cardigans, and drink … Continue reading

-Posted in Uncategorized
+Posted in Photos

 Leave a comment